RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 - **Arduino Nano 33 IoT**
   1. First
-  2. Second
+  2. The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
+This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
+For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
+We have decided to do a system where the Ardiuno runs for 10 seconds for every 5 minutes.
+[3]
   3. BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is currently rising in use and has market competition.
 BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far apart.
 The use of BLE allows for a cost-eﬃcient alternative compared to standard Bluetooth.

   - **Power Supply for Arduino Nano 33 IoT**
     - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
     - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
-    - The Arduino will need to be cycled in and out of sleep mode to conserve battery life.
-This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
-For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
-[2]
     - The Arduino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
     - The total mWh supplied is equal to (1.5V*4)*3500 = 21,000mWh
     - The time the Arduino will be on is 10 seconds every 5 minutes